latest nhpb_banner 1__compressed2

 Help with Medical Bills

 There are many programs offered.
-The government, as well as local charity organizations, will help low income families or individuals as well as the homeless find, pay for, and get into an apartment, including income based housing.
-There are also assistance programs that help people without a job or that have no money find an apartment to live in.
-While the government can assist, but so can non-profits as well as charities.
-In fact, many non-profits or charities oversee the federal government housing programs and disburse funding.
-Find more information on the options below.
+The government, as well as local charity organizations, will help low income families or individuals as well as people with no money or the formerly homeless.
+A goal is to help people get into income based housing.
+There are also assistance programs that help people without a job find an apartment to live in as well as employment to pay for it.

 Assistance programs for getting into an apartment or rental unit